 Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
 Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Referral and/or authorization may be required. \$40 copay for each Medicare-covered opioid treatment service.
 Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: \$0 copay for Medicare- covered X-rays at a non- hospital facility.
 X-rays Radiation (radium and isotope) therapy including technician materials and supplies \$50 copay for Medicare- covered X-rays at an outpatient hospital facility.
-Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations \$0 copay for Medicare- covered therapeutic radiological services at a non-hospital facility.
-Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Other outpatient diagnostic tests Referral and/or authorization may be required. \$60 copay for Medicare- covered therapeutic radiological services at an outpatient hospital facility. \$0 copay for Medicare- covered diagnostic radiology (advanced imaging) services at a non-hospital facility. \$75 copay for Medicare- covered diagnostic radiology
+Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests des, such as dressings20% coinsurance forand other devices used to reduceMedicare-coveredislocationstherapeutic radiologicalservicesservices

-Services that are covered for you What you must pay when you get these services (advanced imaging) services at an outpatient hospital facility. \$0 copay for Medicare- covered medical supplies. \$0 copay for Medicare- covered lab services. \$0 copay for covered blood, blood storage, processing and handling services. \$0 copay for Medicare- covered diagnostic procedures and tests at a non-hospital facility. \$50 copay for Medicare- covered diagnostic procedures and tests at an outpatient hospital facility.
-Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$25 copay per stay for each observation room service at an outpatient hospital.
+Services that are covered for you What you must pay when you get these services \$0 copay for Medicare- covered medical supplies. \$0 copay for Medicare- covered lab services. \$0 copay for covered blood, blood storage, processing and handling services. \$0 copay for Medicare- covered diagnostic procedures and tests at a non-hospital facility. \$90 copay for Medicare- covered diagnostic procedures and tests at an outpatient hospital facility.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$50 copay per stay for each observation room service at an outpatient hospital.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask !
-This fact sheet is available on the Web at
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital- Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-